 Kids, in general, are intuitive sorts of people.
 They can tell when you’re excited to try something.
 They can also tell if you’re just going through the motions.
 One of these scenarios will produce cooperative kids; the other, not so much.
 Choose rituals and practices that matter to you, not just ones you think you should do.

 Keep it short.

-The reading, the prayers: this stuff can take some getting used to.
-Keep it short and sweet and let them ask for more.
-We use this devotional.
-Another great choice is to read one chapter out of the Jesus Storybook Bible each night.
-If you use a more traditional reading, it’s okay to just choose a short piece rather than stick to the script.
+A reading, a ritual: this stuff can take some getting used to.
+Keep it short and sweet and let your kids ask for more.
+If you want to share something more traditional — maybe a reading or song or prayer that has meaning for you — it’s okay to just choose a short piece rather than stick to the script.